-Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)
+Exploitation (incl.
+Child Sexual Exploitation (CSE), Child Criminal Exploitation and County Lines)

 Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
 This power imbalance could be due to age, gender, sexual identity, cognitive ability, physical strength, status, and /or access to economic or other resources.
 The abuse could be linked to an exchange for something the victim perceives that they need or want and/or will be to the financial benefit or other advantage (such as increase status) of the perpetrator or facilitator.